sanglantes/mean-chess/README.md

 1. May stop working when making many premoves in succession.
 Solution: Press "Stop" followed by "Start Cheat".
 Alternatively, get gud.
 2. Arrows may not have arrowheads.
 Solution: Draw an arrow.
 3. The first suggestion might show best move for opponent.
 This only happens once.
+4. Currently crashes when promoting.
+Solution: Promote and restart.

 ## Depth recommendation
 Based on time vs. best move trade-offs.